 text means ‘the wording of anything written’.
 It comes from the Latin texere, ‘to weave’ – from which we also get the word texture.
-One of my favourite books on the connection between writing stories and the creation of cloth is from the Sylph Editions Cahiers Series by Isabella Ducrot, Text on Textile, a meditation on fabric, myth, and story:
+One of my favourite books on the connection between writing stories and making cloth is by Isabella Ducrot: Text on Textile, a meditation on fabric, myth, and story.

 In weaving, the weft thread holds the warp threads together – breaking it breaks apart the fabric.
-Writers bind words together to create a story; they also pick up bits of stories already told to use again – writers are weavers and recyclers.
+Writers are weavers, and recyclers: binding words together to create a story, they reuse bits of those already told.